killerwolf/watchme/README.md

 1. **Cross-platform support**: Extend compatibility to Windows and Linux.
 2. **Advanced filtering options**: Implement more sophisticated process filtering capabilities.
-3. **Process resource usage monitoring**: Add the ability to track CPU and memory usage of monitored processes.
 4. **Custom notification rules**: Allow users to set up complex notification rules based on process behavior.
 5. **Process grouping**: Enable users to group related processes for easier monitoring.
-6. **Historical data and trends**: Implement a feature to view and analyze historical process data.
 7. **Remote monitoring**: Add the capability to monitor processes on remote machines.
-8. **Plugin system**: Develop a plugin architecture to allow for easy extensibility.
 9. **Localization**: Add support for multiple languages.
 10. **Dark mode**: Implement a dark theme option for the user interface.